ticofab/speakertogether/README.md

 things I miss the most about the IRL events are the speaker dinners.

-While looking at the [JLove 2020](https://jlove.konfy.care/) speakers, I wondered how many of them I "crossed" at previous conferences without even realizing.
+While looking at the [JLove 2020](https://jlove.konfy.care/) speakers, I wondered how many of them I "crossed" at previous conferences, maybe without even realizing.
 So I sat down, collected data from all the events that I spoke at before and wrote this little scripty app to crunch the (tiny) numbers.

-For instance, this is how many times I crossed before the speakers of JLove 2020:
+For instance, this is how many past speaking events I have in common with other speakers of JLove 2020:

 ![JLove speakers I crossed previously](jlovespeakers.png)